Australia: Auslan Bible translation

 Overview

-The Australia Census report indicates that just over 16,000 people use Auslan in Australia.
+The Australia Census report (2021) indicates that just over 16,000 people use Auslan in Australia.
 This number includes both first language and second language users.
+Sign languages are unique languages with their own linguistic structures.

 Statistics: